 In earlier stages, wearing braces may improve your ability to move around.
 A back brace may slow curvature of the spine.

-Medicines may include: Corticosteroids to relieve muscle weakness in Duchenne muscular dystrophy
+Medications may include: Corticosteroids to relieve muscle weakness in Duchenne muscular dystrophy

-supplements may reduce fatigue and increase strength
+supplements to reduce fatigue and increase strength

 In severe cases, surgery may be needed to release muscles that are painfully tight.
 If there are heart problems, a